Math Isgreater Function - C++ Programming Tutorial

 C++ Math isgreater

-The isgreater function determines whether the value of first argument given in function is greater than the value of second argument.
-If the first number is greater, it returns 1 otherwise 0.
+The isgreater function checks if the value of the first parameter provided is higher than the value of the second parameter.
+It will output 1 if the first number is indeed greater, otherwise it will return 0.

 Note: If one or both the arguments of a function are NAN then it returns 0.